 The new images of old age

-We need positive role models in all areas: in politics, in volunteering, in culture, at work… Role models like Nancy Pelosi, who at 78 took over the office of Speaker of the House of Representatives, the third highest office in the state.
-Actress Jane Fonda wishes there were more sex scenes in older movies.
-There are the granfluencers who are discovered by their grandchildren…
+We need positive role models in all areas: In politics, in volunteering, in culture, in work … role models like Nancy Pelosi, for example, who at 78 took over as Speaker of the House of Representatives, the third highest office in the state.
+The actress Jane Fonda would like to see more sex scenes in films with older people.
+There are the granfluencers who are discovered by their grandchildren … We are colourful and diverse and we don’t want to be invisible in old age, we want to be seen and heard.

 In Hamburg there was an exciting discussion about old and new images of old age.
-The video documents the first half hour of the panel discussion, including with our board member Christa Möller-Metzger, senior policy spokeswoman for the Greens in the Hamburg Parliament.
+The video documents the first half hour of the panel discussion, including our board member Christa Möller-Metzger, senior policy spokeswoman for the Greens in the Hamburg Parliament.
 Language: German.

 Click here to display content from YouTube.